-More Negative Publicity For Starbucks As NYPD Sgt.
-Sues For Negligence That Led To Career-Ending Injury
+More Negative Publicity For Starbucks As NYPD Officer Sues For Negligence That Led To Career-Ending Injury

 Since nobody knew if the man had a weapon, Wall went to restrain the homeless man.
 In the process, he dislocated his shoulder and tore his labrum.
 He had to go through surgery to get seven anchors in his right shoulder and has to attend physical therapy three times a week.

-Meanwhile, Starbuck’s security guard that was inside the store was a bystander and did nothing to help other than point the problem out to Wall.
+Meanwhile, a Starbucks security guard that was inside the store was a bystander and did nothing to help other than point the problem out to Wall.

-Although Wall is only 33-years-old and has aspirations of becoming an NYPD police officer, it appears that he is headed for early retirement.
+Although Wall is only 33-years-old and has always had aspirations of becoming an NYPD police officer, it appears that he is headed for early retirement.
 For now, he’s working a desk job and predicts that he’ll be on disability soon.
-This is a crushing reality for Wall abecause his dad and brother are both police officers, and he wanted to follow in their footsteps.
+This is a crushing reality for Wall because his dad and brother are both police officers, and he wanted to follow in their footsteps.

 Starbucks says that the incident occurred as “part of culpable conduct” and the injuries were part of the “assumption of risk” for a police officer.
 They also deny that free food was involved, saying “no free food was provided nor precipitated this incident.”